Sangdo-Han/Sangdo-Han.github.io/docs/fundamentals/programming/rust-programming.md

 }
 ```

-But there are important things in this simple code:
+But there are important things even in this simple code:

 1. RUST always needs main function named main().
 2. We can define function with `fn`